Thursday, June 29, 2017

 Another Atari STe game, anyone?

 Spot...
 Erm, sorry, Roger is a fast-paced 25-level platformer released by Tobe of MJJ.
-It offers a frantic run through various Sonic-like levels collecting jewels for our rather demanding girlfriend, Georgette.
-However, this "platformer" has many jewels - without any ladders or (very few) ledges...
-So how will Roger complete her task?
+It offers a frantic run through various Sonic-like levels collecting jewels for a demanding girlfriend, Georgette.
+This "platformer" has many jewels - without any ladders and few ledges.
+So how will Roger complete this task?

 Bubbles, of course!
 All he needs to do is jump on one and, when it bursts, the force thrusts him upwards.
-If there's another bubble, then the cycle continues and he uses that speed and momentum to reach each of the jewels.
+If there's another bubble, then the cycle continues and he uses that momentum to reach each other jewels.
 Roger has limited health, so it's advisable to avoid the sharp spikes that burst on contact to drain valuable energy.
 Thankfully, power pills can be collected to compensate for that but they are few and far between.

 This is what it's all about and Georgette is pretty much a babe with her luscious red lips!